HOMENEWS & INSIGHTS

 Christmas parties are a great chance for employees to have fun together, and an opportunity for employers to treat their staff and thank them for their hard work during the year.
 An unintended consequence can be that employees take this as a chance to behave badly or share uncomplimentary opinions about colleagues and managers that they have kept under wraps during the rest of the year.

 An employment tribunal is likely to see the Christmas party as falling within the ambit of employment, bringing the risk of the employer being liable for discrimination and other claims.
-This can also land you with grievances and damaged relationships.
+Particularly in light of the new ‘prevention from sexual harassment’ law which requires employers to take reasonable steps to prevent their employees from being subjected to any unwanted conduct of a sexual nature and this includes inappropriate comments and jokes as well as physical contact.
+These behaviours can also land you with grievances and damaged workplace relationships.

-We look at how to manage the workplace while a grievance is being dealt with, what employers can do when differences seem irreconcilable, and how to minimise fallout from the Christmas party.
+We look at how to minimise the risk of Christmas party fallout, and how to manage the workplace while a grievance is being dealt with and what employers can do when differences seem irreconcilable.

 Grievances and breakdown in relationships